gagle/node-gfm/README.md

 Options:

 	-h, --help                output usage information

-  -s, --source <path>       source file or directory where the markdown files
-                            are localed [.]
+	-s, --source <path>        source file or directory where the markdown files are localed [.]

-  -g, --generate            converts GitHub flavored markdown files to
+	-g, --generate            converts GitHub flavored markdown files to highlighted html
-                            highlighted html
-  -d, --destination <path>  destination file or directory where the html files
-                            are generated [. if source is a directory, removed .md and ended in .html if source is a file] -c, --compact             generates single html files without external resources
+	-d, --destination <path>  destination file or directory where the html files are generated [. if source is a directory, removed .md and ended in .html if source is a file] -e, --exclude <paths>     excludes files and directories -c, --compact             generates single html files without external resources

-  -l, --live                starts a local server to live preview the markdown
+	-l, --live                starts a local server to live preview the markdown files
-                            files
 	-p, --port <number>       local server port number [4040]
 ```

 Some examples: